Teaching reading to my own children, without help from anyone else, was the one thing that seemed daunting to me about homeschooling.

-I have to say, too, that one of the best ways to get your kids excited about reading is to read out loud to them from a very early age.
+I have to say that one of the best ways to get your kids excited about reading is to read out loud to them from a very early age.
 We reintroduced read aloud time in our family a few years ago and EVERYONE loves it.
-I'll pick out a classic fiction book and all seven children will gather around while I read for about a 1/2 hour every (oh, okay, almost) every day.
+I'll pick out a classic fiction book and all seven children will gather around while I read for about a 1/2 hour every (oh, okay, almost every) day.

-Overall, using the book Teach Your Child to Read in 100 Easy Lessons and then finding the All About Reading program has turned something I dreaded with my first student to something I look forward to with each new one.
+Overall, using the book Teach Your Child to Read in 100 Easy Lessons and then finding the All About Reading program has turned something I dreaded with my first student into something I looked forward to with each new one.
 I just love watching the light bulb go on in the little one's head when they get it and really began to love teaching reading to my kids.